simPod/GrafanaJsonDatasource/README.md

 ### /annotations

-The annotation request from the Simple JSON Datasource is a POST request to the `/annotations` endpoint in your datasource.
+`POST /annotations`

 The JSON request body looks like this:

 ``` json
 {